8bitmcu/ArduinoUPS/README.md

 # 💡 ArduinoUPS Project

 ArduinoUPS is a cost-effective and efficient DC-DC Uninterruptible Power Supply (UPS) solution.
-It uses the [HIDPowerDevice](https://github.com/abratchik/HIDPowerDevice) library and off-the-shelf components to create a reliable backup for your critical devices.
+It uses off-the-shelf components to create a reliable backup system for your critical devices.

   - ✅ **Ideal for small systems** under 280 watts.
   - ⚡ **Simple and efficient** DC-to-DC power conversion.
   - 🔋 **High-longevity LiFePO4 batteries** for reliable, long-term use.
   - 💸 **Affordable** with minimal components to assemble.
+  - 📉 **USB HID compatible** monitor your UPS through your OS or [NUT](https://github.com/networkupstools/nut).

+#### Part 1: DC Power System

+The core of this project is a DC Uninterruptible Power Supply (UPS) built with a dedicated UPS/PSU module and a LiFePO4 battery.
+While this hardware can function on its own, it lacks monitoring capabilities.

+#### Part 2: Monitoring and Reporting

+An Arduino microcontroller monitors the UPS's operational status and reports the data back to a connected computer using the [HIDPowerDevice](https://github.com/abratchik/HIDPowerDevice) library.
+This monitoring system is designed to be compatible with the Network UPS Tools ([NUT](https://github.com/networkupstools/nut)) framework.

 -----